bigacz/knights-travails/README.md

 ## Approach

-I use an undirected with graph called board, each vertex has 2-8 deegrees.\
+I use an undirected graph called board, each vertex has 2-8 deegrees.\
 For searching for the shortest path I utilize a level order traversing algorithm.
 ![graph](./sketches.png)